Purposes and roles of the Development Review Advisory Committee

 For the most part, BDS does not write the regulations; it just administers and enforces them.
 For example, the Bureau of Planning and Sustainability writes the City's zoning code, and BDS administers and enforces these zoning regulations.

 The DRAC consists of 17 members who represent different aspects of the development community, neighborhoods, and other interests.
-There are currently two specific seats open (see below).
+There is currently one specific seat open (see below).
 Members are appointed by the Commissioner in Charge of the Bureau of Development Services and confirmed by the City Council.

-The City of Portland is actively seeking individuals who have experience with or can share the perspectives of two distinct stakeholder groups relevant to the committee's work:
+The City of Portland is actively seeking individuals who have experience with or can share the perspectives of the following stakeholder group that is relevant to the committee's work:

 Applications received from individuals who are not chosen through this recruitment will be retained for consideration for future openings.